uga-libraries/bags/README.md

 Loose files should be put into folders prior to running the script.
 The script will skip any files and any folder that ends with _bags, which indicates the subfolders will be bagged.

+If the script breaks or needs to be interrupted, run it again with the same parameter to restart, after resetting the folder the script ends on if it was partially bagged.
+It will skip any folders already made into a bag and add to the existing log.

 ### compare_files.py

 Purpose: compare the file paths in the bag manifest to the files in the bag data folder and make a report of any path only in one location.